By Anna Ruder and Mike Volk

 Potential Development Property

 Due to the amount of acreage and zoning of this property, a buyer could potentially develop this property a multitude of ways.
 Based on the current zoning of MUA-10 (multi-use agricultural), a conditional use permit would gain the buyer the ability to convert the mostly flat, buildable land into such uses as “campgrounds, destination resort, planned developments, cluster developments…bed and breakfast inn, recreational vehicle park…or guest lodge” (See Chapter 18.32 of Deschutes County MUA definitions for more details).
-Currently there exists no lodging for the 600,000+ annual visitors to the park outside of a walk-in campground at Smith Rock and hotels over seven miles away in the city of Redmond.
+Smith Rock State Park has seen a large increase in use by climbers and hikers this year adding greatly to the historical 500,000+ annual visitors.

 For more information or to take a tour of this spectacular property, please call Mike Volk, SmithRock.com, 541-516-0560 or email: firstname.lastname@example.org.